 The city of Mérida is an underrated treasure.
+Not only is it a beautiful romantic city in Mexico, but it's full of activities for families too!
 For families looking for a memorable Mexico vacation, these Mérida itinerary ideas with suggestions for Mérida tours are full of fun and family-friendly activities.

 Spend a few days, a week, or even a month in Mérida.
 There is so much for families to experience in this vibrant Yucatecan city.
+Whether you're visiting Merida on its own, or part of a bigger Yucatan itinerary, you'll absolutely fall in love with this city, just like we did!
 Take a look at our suggestions for your Mérida itinerary.

 This post may contain affiliate links.
 That means this blog will receive a small commission if you click on the link and purchase something.
 However, this will not result in any extra costs to you.